Hyperfocal Distance, Depth of Field, Circle of Confusion, Diffraction, and Print Size

 After choosing your camera in the top left of the DoF module in PhotoPills, tap the Advanced button on the bottom of the screen.
 The top left will now show a custom CoC instead of a camera model.
 Tap that custom CoC number in yellow to bring up another screen (screenshot above).
 Enable Autocalculate if it isn’t already, and set the max print dimension to 10in x 8in with a viewing distance of 10in.
 For a full frame camera you’ll see the custom CoC will set itself to the default standard of 0.030mm (and for a crop sensor camera, 0.020mm).

-But what if you wanted to print this photo large, like 36in x 24in, and view it from 10in away?
+But what if you wanted to print this photo larger, like 36in x 24in, and view it from 10in away?
 Well, if we change that in this calculator, we’ll get a custom CoC of 0.009mm.
 That’s about 1/3 of the default CoC, or about 3x more exacting for sharpness, because our print size is three times larger when viewed from the same distance.
 We’ve blown those pixels up three times larger, so we need to be three times more critical with our DoF calculator for acceptable sharpness.
 If you hit Done on the top right, we’ll see that the hyperfocal distance has changed radically from before, it’s 3x further away now!
 Before, with a default CoC of 0.03mm, a 24mm lens @ f/13 showed a hyperfocal distance of 5ft, where everything half that from 2ft, 6in to infinity would sharp—but that was assuming a 10in x 8in print viewed from 10in away.
 Now that we are using a custom CoC of 0.009mm to view a print that is three times larger at 36in x 24in from the same distance, the hyperfocal distance has tripled to 16ft, 7in, with everything half that at 8ft, 4in to infinity being acceptably sharp.

 The important thing to note here is that if we had focused at 5ft and printed at 36in x 24in, then the background would not be sharp enough when viewed from 10in away; it would look soft and slightly blurry, no matter how much post-production you did for sharpening.
 So, it is essential that you keep print size, viewing distance, and a custom Circle of Confusion in mind when using a hyperfocal distance calculator, or you might not get the Depth of Field as sharp or as large as you’d like.
-None of this will matter for small prints or social media posts, but it’s a pretty dramatic difference for large wall prints viewed up close, and it’s absolutely critical for 360 / VR or gigapans with a deep zoom feature where you want to zoom in to 100% for more detail such as the one below (click on the photo to zoom in and pan around).
+None of this will matter for small prints or social media posts, but it’s a fairly dramatic difference for large wall prints viewed up close, and it’s absolutely critical for 360 / VR or gigapans with a deep zoom feature where you want to zoom in to 100% for more detail such as the one below (click on the photo to zoom in and pan around).

 Today’s high pixel density sensors far out-resolve a 0.03mm CoC from the days of 35mm film grain when the “Zeiss Formula” was invented.
 This means that most hyperfocal distance calculators fall short without using a custom CoC if you want to print large.
 To figure out what your camera sensor can actually resolve, divide the sensor width by the pixel width and then multiply by 2.